sguox002/leetcode/contest/contest.md

 - if min depth is smaller than current node's depth, this edge with neighbor is in some cycle, mark  it as non-critical connection
 - after visited, mark the rank as n. (some other path may be smaller and still get to the node).
-- tarjan algorithm for this problem. it is used to find strongly connected components in a graph in linear time.
+- tarjan algorithm for this problem. it is used to find strongly connected components in a graph in linear time. check the strongly connected graph text about this.

 ## contest 153
 ### 1184.
 Distance Between Bus Stops (**)